mstream/purescript-json-schema/docs/src/calculating-differences-between-old-json-schema-and-new-json-schema.md

 ### calculating differences between JSON schema accepting only number less than or equal to some number and JSON schema accepting only number less than or equal to other number

-Any change of maximum inclusive keyword value should be considered a difference.
+Any change of maximum inclusive keyword value  is considered a difference.

 _Input:_